What Is Your Burden of Proof When Filing an Insurance Claim?

 The Improper Use of Engineers to Deny Insurance Claims

-The chances are that if you have filed an insurance claim that your insurance company does not want to pay, they will hire an engineer to inspect the damage for them.
+If you have filed an insurance claim that your insurance company does not want to pay, they will probably hire an engineer to inspect the damage for them.

 As Chip Merlin of Merlin Law Group recently explained, “A multibillion-dollar industry has developed around insurance company claims vendors.
-Engineering and consulting firms doing work for the insurance industry are now their own big-dollar industry.
+Engineering and consulting firms working for the insurance industry are now their own big-dollar industry.
 There is plenty of competition among these “consultants” willing to please and keep insurance company accounts.
 While the insurance adjusters and insurance companies are subject to regulation, most of these vendors answer to nobody other than the insurance claims departments.
-Those claims departments are now dependent upon them for reports and opinions about every aspect of a property insurance loss.
+Those claims departments now depend upon them for reports and opinions about every aspect of a property insurance loss.

-As a licensed public adjuster who has negotiated millions of dollars’ worth of insurance claims on behalf of policyholders who have suffered damage to their homes and commercial buildings, I have overturned many claim denials that were based on reports from engineers hired by insurance companies.
-Reading and contextually interpreting these reports to assist my clients, and to provide consultation and assistance to attorneys litigating such matters, has become my own specialty within my practice.
-Not all the errors and omissions that I have uncovered in these reports were acts of fraud, incompetency, or bias; however, many were.
-A few of those that were have been selected for this essay.
+Reading and contextually interpreting these reports to assist my clients and to provide consultation and assistance to attorneys litigating such matters has become a specialty for me within my practice.
+Not all the errors and omissions I have uncovered in engineer reports were intentional acts of fraud, incompetency, or bias; however, many were.
+I have chosen a few of these errors and omissions to be included in this essay.

 Plausible Deniability

-“Plausible deniability” is a strategy used to escape contractual duties that leave little or no evidence of wrongdoing or abuse.
-As it applies to the claims process, plausible deniability would allow an insurance carrier to hide behind the wrongful act of someone else that would determine on their behalf that a claim should not be paid when, in fact, it should be paid.
+“Plausible deniability” is a strategy to escape contractual duties that leave little or no evidence of wrongdoing or abuse.
+An insurance carrier can use plausible deniability to blame someone else for denying a claim they should pay.
 How might this be done, and how might an engineer’s report play a part in it?

 The Set-Up

-For illustration purposes, let’s say that wind or hail has damaged your roof and you have consulted with a trusted and experienced roofing contractor or other roofing professional before filing your insurance claim.
-Your contractor has confirmed the presence of storm damage to your roof.
-Your roofing professional might have decades of practical experience and training working for a century-old roofing company, spending thousands of hours per year inspecting and repairing damaged roofs exactly like yours.
-He may have worked with identical materials like those on your roof hundreds of times with countless numbers of expert repairs or replacements provided to hundreds of satisfied homeowners who had hail or wind damage identical or similar to yours … but your insurance company decides to ignore your expert and bring in their “expert” to look at your roof, instead.
+Let’s say that wind or hail has damaged your roof, and you have consulted with a trusted and experienced roofing contractor or other professional before filing your insurance claim, and he has confirmed storm damage to your roof.
+Your roofing professional might have decades of practical experience and training working for a century-old roofing company, spending thousands of hours per year inspecting and repairing damaged roofs precisely like yours.
+He may have worked with identical materials like those on your roof hundreds of times with countless numbers of expert repairs or replacements provided to hundreds of satisfied homeowners who had hail or wind damage identical or similar to yours … but your insurance company ignores your expert and bring in their “expert” to look at your roof, instead.

-Your insurance company’s “roofing” expert will probably be a licensed engineer who, if he is like most engineers, has never installed or supervised the installation or repair of a roof.
-His engineering specialty before becoming employed by the engineering company he now works for may have been geotechnical, water resources, electronics, or any other of the numerous varieties of engineering specialties that have nothing at all to do with building materials in general or roofing materials, in particular.
+Your insurance company’s “roofing” expert will probably be a licensed engineer who, like most engineers, has no experience installing or supervising the installation or repair of roofs.
+Before becoming employed by the engineering company he now works for, his engineering specialty may have been geotechnical, water resources, electronics, or any other engineering specialties that have nothing to do with general building or roofing materials.
 Roofing materials are not structural and are not an engineering specialty.

-When high winds or lightning have damaged the structure of the home, a licensed engineer is essential to the insurance carrier and the policyholder to determine and report on the structural integrity of the building and recommend the correct remedy to restore it.
-But why did your insurance company hire a licensed engineer to simply inspect your shingles?
+When high winds or lightning have damaged the home’s structure, a licensed engineer is essential to the insurance carrier and the policyholder to determine and report on the structural integrity of the building and recommend the correct remedy to restore it.
+But why did your insurance company hire a licensed engineer to inspect something as nontechnical as your roof covering materials?

-Your policy covers damage from all perils – except for those that the policy excludes from coverage.
-In the absence of an exclusion, your insurance provider must pay for your covered loss.
+Your policy covers damage from all perils except those that it specifically excludes from coverage.
+Without such an exclusion, your insurance provider must pay for your covered loss.

-The burden of proving that a policy exclusion applies (such as “wear and tear” or “poor workmanship”, for example) is on your insurance company.
+Your insurance company must prove that a policy exclusion applies (such as “wear and tear” or “poor workmanship,” for example).
 When an insurance adjuster can find an exclusion to the policy, he will usually tell you.
-When the adjuster cannot find an exclusion, rather than pay you, he may recommend to his company that they hire an engineer to “find” one.
+When the adjuster cannot find an exclusion, rather than paying you, he may recommend to his company that they hire an engineer to help “find” one.

-Anyone is qualified by the State of Missouri to inspect and write a report on the damage found on a roof since the roof covering is not considered to be a part of the structure of the building.
-It is simply there to shed water and enhance the beauty of the home.
+The State of Missouri allows anyone to inspect and report on damage found on a roof, because the roof covering is not considered part of the building’s structure.
+It is simply there to shed water and enhance the home’s beauty.
 But why an engineer?
-Scroll up a few paragraphs and re-read about “plausible deniability” and it becomes clearer why an engineer report, particularly those that are typically void of science (i.e. terminal velocity calculations, measurement of material impact resistance and relevant ambient factors, etc.) dovetails into a conclusion that supports an exclusion to your coverage and allows for a denial of your claim, could help the insurance company at your expense.
+Scroll up a few paragraphs and read again the description of “plausible deniability.”
+It becomes more apparent why an engineer report, particularly those that are typically void of science (i.e., terminal velocity calculations, measurement of material impact resistance, and relevant ambient factors, etc.), dovetails into a conclusion that supports an exclusion to your coverage and allows for a denial of your claim, could help the insurance company at your expense.

 Shooting Yourself in the Foot

-Some policyholders will unwisely demand, after being told by an adjuster that he does not agree with their expert, that the insurance company hire an engineer to provide what the policyholder mistakenly believes to be an unbiased and qualified opinion about his roof.
-The requested engineer is then selected, hired, and paid by the insurance company to provide them (not the policyholder) with a report that the policyholder is trusting to be independent and unbiased.
+After an adjuster tells them he disagrees with their expert, some policyholders will unwisely demand that the insurance company hire an engineer to provide what the policyholder mistakenly believes to be an unbiased and qualified opinion about his roof.
+The insurance company selects, hires, and pays the requested engineer to provide them (not the policyholder) with a report that the policyholder incorrectly trusts to be independent and unbiased.
+In some claims I have worked on, the insurance adjusters hand-picked their favorite engineer from previous claims.
 Whether requested on their own or at the urging of the policyholder, the engineer is being directed and paid by the insurance company.

-Often, the engineer who inspects an insured’s roof will be asked to call the insurance adjuster and provide a “verbal” report before he commits his conclusions in writing.
-This is because the existence of a written report from the engineer that favors the insured’s claim might prove to be problematic for the insurance adjuster should it be discovered later if the claim is litigated.
-Verbal reports usually are provided to the insurance adjuster within a couple of weeks and, when the adjuster is confident enough to request a written report, it arrives to him about thirty days after the engineer’s inspection.
+Often, the insurance adjuster will ask the engineer inspecting an insured’s roof to call and provide a “verbal” report before submitting his conclusions in writing.
+During litigation, discovering a written report from the engineer supporting the insured’s claim could cause problems for the insurance adjuster.
+The engineer typically gives verbal reports to the insurance adjuster within a couple of weeks.
+When the adjuster is confident enough to request a written report, it arrives with him about thirty days after the engineer’s inspection.

 This happens more often than you think and more often than it should.
-The last thing a policyholder should want to do is encourage his insurance company to hire their own expert with the incorrect assumption that their engineer is unbiased and objective.
-There are rare exceptions to this like anything else, of course, but they are exceptions … and they are rare.
+The last thing a policyholder should want to do is encourage his insurance company to hire their own expert, assuming incorrectly that their engineer is unbiased and objective.
+Of course, there are rare exceptions to this, but they are exceptions—and they are rare.
 Don’t bet on it.

 Follow the Money

-Some of these companies that employ licensed engineers to provide these types of reports to insurance companies do not provide any other type of engineering service.
-Writing these reports for insurance companies is their major (or, in many cases, only) source of business income.
-Sometimes, as reported by the television news program “60 Minutes” (click here), the company’s managers may change the language in the engineer’s original report to benefit an insurance company at the expense of the homeowner.
-The financial incentive (usually $1,500 to $2,500 for each report, in Missouri) for future repeated business is what will often drive some of them to find creative ways to “help” the insurance company to determine that your hail (or other property damage) is not covered by the policy.
-Click HERE for more examples.
+Some companies that employ licensed engineers to provide these reports to insurance companies do not offer any other engineering services.
+Writing these reports for insurance companies is their primary (or, in many cases, only) source of business income.
+Sometimes, as reported by the television news program “60 Minutes” (click here), the company’s managers may change the language in the engineer’s original report to benefit an insurance company at the homeowner’s expense.
+The financial incentive (usually $1,500 to $2,500 for each report, in Missouri) for future repeated business is what will often drive some of them to find creative ways to “help” the insurance company to determine that the policy does not cover your hail (or other property damage).

-As most public adjusters know from the numerous engineering reports that we read and discuss with insurance companies, many of them are simple boilerplate templates with only the beginning and ending pages unique to the applicable home, and many of them lack merit or fact that would actually support a denial of an insurance claim.
-Unfortunately, policyholders do not have the expertise and experience of reading enough of these reports to recognize the numerous errors, omissions, and contradictions contained within many of them and will mistakenly believe that an engineering report cannot be successfully disputed by anyone other than another engineer.
+As most public adjusters know from the many engineering reports we read and discuss with insurance companies, many of them are simple boilerplate templates with only the beginning and ending pages unique to the applicable home, and many of them lack merit or fact that would support a denial of an insurance claim.
+Unfortunately, policyholders do not have the expertise and experience to read enough of these reports to recognize the numerous errors, omissions, and contradictions in many of them.
+They will mistakenly believe that anyone other than another engineer can not successfully dispute an engineering report.

 One Plus One Equals Zero

-Because they don’t know better, many policyholders who have been stung by a biased, incomplete, or errant engineer’s report (or simply one they do not agree with) will insist that their insurance company “send out another engineer“.
-Understanding that the engineer was hired to write the controversial report in the first place, and at a considerable sum, the insurance carrier has no incentive at all to argue with itself.
-A second engineer’s report that differs at all from the first simply puts the disputed question in a “tie” – one for you and one against you.
+Many policyholders, unaware of better options, who have been negatively affected by a biased, incomplete, or inaccurate engineer’s report (or simply one they disagree with) will ask their insurance company to send another engineer.
+A second engineer’s report that differs from the first puts the disputed question in a “tie” – one for you and one against you.
 The second report is not definitive simply because it disagrees with the first.
-Requests from policyholders for the insurer to send out a second engineer for a second opinion go nowhere and even if the carrier should decide to pay for a second report, it is highly unlikely to result in the policyholder’s favor, even if the second engineer disagrees with the insurance company.
+Requests from policyholders for the insurer to send out a second engineer for a second opinion go nowhere, and even if the carrier should decide to pay for a second report, it isn’t very likely to result in the policyholder’s favor, even if the second engineer disagrees with the insurance company.

 Where’s the Science?

-When you read them, you will find most reports written by engineers for damaged roofing materials are devoid of science and engineering, with the possible exception of boilerplate language that has been prewritten to describe commonalities that may or may not be relevant to the damage being claimed.
-The part of the report that is unique to your roof will represent as much as a third of the actual report and will typically include nothing more than a record of the engineer’s reported observations (as did the adjuster before him).
+When you read them, you will find that most reports written by engineers for damaged roofing materials are devoid of science and engineering, except for boilerplate language pre-written to describe commonalities that may or may not be relevant to the damage being claimed.
+The part of the report unique to your roof will represent as much as a third of the report.
+It will typically include a record of the engineer’s reported observations (as did the adjuster before him).

 You may see an opinion about how the hailstones that fell on your roof lacked speed, velocity, or density to cause damage — but you will find no calculations or references to how that speed, velocity, or density of the long-ago melted hailstone was calculated.
-The use of these terms may sound impressive since it is intended to sound impressive – but is it true?
+These terms may sound impressive since they are intended to sound impressive, but is it true?
 Don’t ask the engineer who wrote it.
 He doesn’t know, for he never computed those calculations or made that analysis.
-He just wrote the words which he has often cut and pasted into his damaged roof reports on a routine basis – which would be known only to those who read several of them – like the insurance companies that hire him (and the public adjuster who has represented multiple clients who opposed him).
+He just copied and pasted the same phrases he often uses in his damaged roof reports, phrases that only those who read many of his reports would be familiar with – like the insurance companies that hire him (and the public adjuster who has represented multiple clients who opposed him).

-As a result of a complaint I filed with the engineer’s licensing board for one engineer’s report used by the insurance company to deny a claim, his entire engineering company was placed on a one-year probation by the state engineering board for concluding that no hail of significant size struck the insured property by relying upon nothing more than a commercially available weather data report rather than applying engineering skill and science.
+Because of a complaint I filed with the engineer’s licensing board regarding one engineer’s report used by the insurance company to deny a claim, the state engineering board placed his entire company on probation for one full year for concluding that no hail of significant size struck the insured property by relying upon nothing more than a commercially available weather data report rather than applying engineering skill and science.

 Examples of Bias, Fraud, and Incompetence

-An engineer’s report that I received from one of these companies specified how the engineer closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
-He then provided a lengthy and generic boilerplate description of how “clay tiles” are made and the scientific studies of the effects of hail that strikes them.
-What he failed to observe was the fact that the roof was covered with eighty-year-old concrete tiles and not clay tiles.
-He not only missed the hail damage but incorrectly identified the material.
+An engineer’s report that I received from another one of these companies specified how the engineer inspected the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
+He then provided a lengthy and generic boilerplate description of how “clay tiles” are made and the scientific studies of how hail affects them.
+He failed to notice that the roof was covered in eighty-year-old concrete tiles, not clay tiles.
+Not only did he miss the hail damage, but he also incorrectly identified the material.

 Another engineer’s report for a client that was used to deny an insurance claim for a church with a wind-damaged roof incorrectly described a tongue-in-groove roof covering as plywood sheathing, identified the wrong date (and the wrong windstorm) when he incorrectly reported low wind speeds and failed to identify and record the fact that the steeple had been lifted and moved by a 100-mph wind.
-This report was written by an engineer from a company commonly used by insurance carriers in several states to support their claim denials.
-Whether his errors and omissions were caused by his negligence or bias is not important since his licensing board prohibits both.
-When the errors that I found in the report were brought to the insurance carrier’s attention, the adjuster’s manager promptly and apologetically paid the claim to replace the steeple.
+An engineer from a company commonly used by insurance carriers in several states to support their claim denials wrote this report.
+Whether his negligence or bias caused his errors and omissions are not essential since his licensing board prohibits both.
+When I pointed out the errors in the report, the adjuster’s manager at the insurance carrier promptly and apologetically paid the claim to replace the steeple.

-In another recent case, a different engineer from the same company went as far as to attempt to interpret the insurance policy’s coverage for the insurance carrier in his engineer report and presented that, while copper roofing material had clearly been dented by a recent hailstorm, the damage “could not be seen from the ground” and was not, in his professional opinion, “damage“.
-The insurance company that wrote the insurance policy and knows it better than any of its policyholders conveniently and improperly allowed this errant interpretation of coverage by the engineer to stand – knowing fully that the policy had no such exclusion for hail damage that “could not be seen from the ground“.
-The insurer denied payment to the policyholder, an elderly widow, for more than two years and I was hired to intercede on her behalf.
+In another recent case, a different engineer from the same company attempted to interpret the insurance policy’s coverage for the insurance carrier in his engineer report.
+He presented that, while a recent hailstorm had dented copper roofing material, the damage “could not be seen from the ground” and was not, in his professional opinion, “damage.”
 I immediately challenged their action and reopened the claim.
 My investigation revealed that the engineering company had contracted a full-time real estate salesman with an engineer’s license to perform their inspection, which explained his unusual conclusion that damage not viewed from the ground was not worthy of coverage.
-The insurance company, after that disclosure from my investigation, agreed to pay the policyholder over $232,000.00 to restore the roof to its pre-damaged condition.
+After that disclosure from my investigation, the insurance company agreed to pay the policyholder over $232,000.00 to restore the roof to its pre-damaged condition.
 The engineer has returned to his full-time job of selling real estate.

 On a commercial roof, the insurance carrier’s engineer attempted to save the insurance carrier from the cost of replacing an entire roof by recommending an inexpensive repair that the local code officials rejected.
-He argued that his repair was proper, and the insurance company foolishly stood behind a repair recommendation they knew to be unlawful., simply because it was provided to them by a licensed engineer and in direct defiance with the code officials.
-We had to get some attorneys involved with this one but, in the end, we reached a settlement for $1,000,000.00 – without filing a lawsuit.
+He argued that his repair was proper, and the insurance company foolishly stood behind a repair recommendation they knew to be unlawful.
+It was simply because it was provided to them by a licensed engineer and in direct defiance of the code officials.
+We had to get some attorneys involved, but ultimately, we settled for $1,000,000.00 – without suing.

 Also worthy of note are the instances in which the engineer’s report is, by design or negligence, written in an ambiguous manner that allows facts about the damage that could benefit the policyholder’s claim to be manipulated in favor of the insurance company.
-Most policyholders are not trained or able to fully screen and comprehend detailed engineering reports.
-In one recent claim in 2019, for example, an engineer report that accurately described and reported damage to a commercial building was wrongfully interpreted by the insurance company to deny a claim that, after I reopened it and challenged their interpretation, resulted in a check to my client for over $692,000.00.
+Detailed engineering reports are beyond the understanding and scrutiny of most policyholders.
+In one recent claim in 2019, for example, an engineer accurately described and reported damage to a commercial building in their report, but the insurance company wrongfully interpreted it to deny the claim.
+I reopened the claim and challenged their interpretation, which resulted in a check for over $692,000.00 for my client.
 Prudent policyholders will arrange to have their insurance denial letters and accompanying engineer reports reviewed by a public adjuster or attorney before walking away from their claim.

-Sometimes, what the engineer actually reported was not correctly communicated to the policyholder by his insurance adjuster.
-In one case, the insurance company denied coverage to a church for interior damage caused by water entering from a roof damaged by hail.
-The adjuster told the church that the engineer concluded that the interior damage was from “wear and tear” and not subsequent to the hail damage.
+Sometimes, the insurance adjuster cannot communicate the engineer’s report correctly to the policyholder.
+In one case, the insurance company denied coverage to a church for interior damage caused by water entering from a hail-damaged roof.
+The adjuster told the church that the engineer concluded the interior damage was from “wear and tear” and not after the hail damage.
 The people at the church hired me to assist them.

 Several weeks after demanding a copy of the report so that I could review it myself, the insurance carrier reluctantly complied with my request.
-The report did NOT say what they told the policyholder it said.
-Though the engineer did his best to present the facts in such a way to support the insurance company’s denial, his ambiguity and double-talk did not fully discount the hail damage as a source of water to the interior.
+The report did NOT say what they told the policyholder.
+Though the engineer did his best to present the facts in such a way as to support the insurance company’s denial, his ambiguity and double-talk did not entirely discount the hail damage as a source of water to the interior.
 The insurance company finally agreed to pay the church $59,000.00 to cover the water damage to the interior of their building.

 What can you do if you are working on the claim by yourself?

-While some state Departments of Insurance may not find biased, ambiguous, or erroneous engineer reports to be something they wish to handle or spend political capital, there are often other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.
+While some state Departments of Insurance may not find biased, ambiguous, or erroneous engineer reports to be something they wish to handle or spend political capital, there are often other departments within state government that can act to preserve the integrity of the engineering profession and protect the public from licensed engineers who are operating in an incompetent or biased manner.

-Licensed professional engineers in Missouri are accountable for their acts of bias and/or negligence to the state board that issues their licenses.
-Accordingly, home insurance policyholders that believe they are victims of an improper relationship between their insurance company and an engineering company may have recourse through the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors, and Professional Landscape Architects.
+Licensed professional engineers in Missouri are accountable to the state board that issues their licenses for their acts of bias and negligence.
+Accordingly, home insurance policyholders who believe they are victims of an improper relationship between their insurance company and an engineering company may have recourse through the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors, and Professional Landscape Architects.

-Formal complaints from homeowners that have merit will be investigated by the board, and action can be taken against the engineer when it is appropriate.
+The board will investigate formal complaints from homeowners with merit, and they may discipline the engineer when appropriate.
 Engineers who draft reports for insurance companies to use to deny claims that contain incorrect, partial, or biased information will have to justify their actions (if they can) to their respective licensing boards that monitor and enforce competency and impartiality.
-Their actions, if found to be due to incompetence or partiality, could result in sanctions up to and including fines and forfeiture of their licenses and these findings can be used by homeowners to address their denial or underpayment through the proper channels available to them … through their policies or judicial means.
+Their actions, if found to be because of incompetence or partiality, could result in sanctions up to and including fines and forfeiture of their licenses, and these findings can be used by homeowners to address their denial or underpayment through the proper channels available to them … through their policies or judicial means.

-Enough enforcement actions taken against licensed engineers that participate in the practice of routinely providing insurance companies with undue “plausible deniability” used in their refusal to pay legitimate claims could effectively reduce this threat to policyholders seeking to be indemnified for their losses.
+Enough enforcement actions against licensed engineers who routinely provide insurance companies with undue “plausible deniability” used in their refusal to pay legitimate claims could effectively reduce this threat to policyholders seeking to be indemnified for their losses.

 James H. Bushart, Senior Claim Law Associate